CodeYourFuture/immersive-go-course/docker-cloud/README.md

 - Build a simple Go server
 - Dockerise it to run locally within a container
 - Write tests that run against the docker container
-- Build GitHub actions automate CI/CD
+- Build GitHub actions to automate CI/CD
 - Push the image to ECR
 - Launch it in ECS using the UI